MiaRasmussen05/Hackathon-Jan-23/README.md

 End user goal:
 - Login using a username and password.
-- <!-- Use an API?--> See a display of recent transactions.
+- See a display of recent transactions.
 - Recieve messages from the app when inputting something I can or cannot afford.

 End business goal:
 - Increase app usage.
 Acceptance criteria: Allow user to create a profile with confirmation of password, allowing a user to login securely.
-Measurement of success:
 - Improve customer satisfaction.
-Acceptance criteria: Allow user to see recent transactions and merchant catagories using an <!-- API?-->.
-Measurement of success:
+Acceptance criteria: Allow user to see recent transactions and merchant catagories.
 - Make the app fun and increase customer retention.
 Acceptance criteria: When a user inputs something they can or cannot afford based upon their savings, they will recieve a related message.
-Measurement of success:
 ​
 ## Technology

-- This website has been written using HTML, CSS, JAVASCRIPT, PYTHON, BOOTSTRAP, DJANGO
+- This website has been written using HTML, CSS, JAVASCRIPT, PYTHON, BOOTSTRAP, DJANGO,

 ### Frameworks, Libraries and Programs Used